CLICK ON IMAGE TO ENLARGE

 In the 1940s, Joseph Burten’s name and persona were attached to a series of magazines full of image of nude or semi-nude women.
 Some of these images appear to be publicity stills from theatrical agencies; others were produced by studios specializing in pornographic photography.
 In these magazines, black and white photographs were typically interspersed with cartoons and brief jokes.
 The titles of some of these publications, such as Argentine Nights) and Life in Rio, mobilized the tropes of the exotic vice capital, a longstanding feature of pornographic print culture product but one which acquired new pertinence under the conditions of war-time travel by members of the military.
 Another one of Burten’s magazines during this period bore the title Army Gags and Gals, and was full of cartoons exemplifying the military service humour common during the first half of the 1940s.
 At least two of these publications (Cap’n Joey’s Follies and Burten’s Follies, both undated but almost certainly from the 1940s) invoked, in their titles, the earlier magazines on which Joe Burten’s reputation had been founded.
 Occasionally, these publications were numbered in a way that suggested seriality but they seem, for the most part, to have been one-shots which circulated outside of subscription or newsstand sale systems.

 The other corpus of materials with which Burten name was associated late in his career is more anomalous.
 In 1939, amidst the first signs of an emerging magazine industry in Canada based on the copying of U.S. models of a decade earlier, Burten’s name was invoked in the title of a one-shot publication, Cap’n Joey’s Tattler Winter Annual, which recycled cartoons and bits of humorous miscellany from a variety of U.S. magazines (though, curiously, not from Burten’s own titles).
 While it is unknown whether Burten had any direct involvement in this publication, its editorial is signed “Cap’n Joey” and reference is made therein to the figure of Celestine Vichy.
 An even more unusual publication is a one-shot, undated digest-sized book with the title The Book of Pleasure, credited on its cover to a “Lucy the Trollop” and published by “Burten Publications” of Montreal.
 While its cover suggests the sort of fake sex manual common in the pornographic trade, “The Book of Pleasure” consists almost exclusively of cartoons and jokes reprinted from Capt.
 Billy’s Whiz Bang and other magazines from the Fawcett publishing concern which had grown out of Whiz Bang’s success.
 Whether Burten participated in these Canadian ventures, in a commercial or personal sense, cannot yet be determined.
+Another, undated and mildly pornographic publication, Chinese Love Tales, is credited to a “Burton Publishing Company”, and while any links to Joseph Burten cannot be confirmed, this use of alternative spellings of his name was common. the May, 1939 issue of Saucy was published by “Premier Publications, Windsor, Canada, Wayne Sabbath, Editor”, and Sabbath, as we have seen, was a long-time collaborator of Burten’s (or perhaps a pseudonym he used) from the very beginnings of his career.

-In 1960, Burten as named in a newspaper report as one of several distributors of pornographic materials who had been indicted in Dallas, Texas, on charges of sending obscene materials through the mails.
+In 1960, Burten was named in a newspaper report as one of several distributors of pornographic materials who had been indicted in Dallas, Texas, on charges of sending obscene materials through the mails.
 Variety’s coverage of this story noted that Burten made his home in Oxford, New Jersey (in the state in which he would die, in 1967.)